 The History of Pork Roll

-Although several manufacturers make the generic named product “Pork Roll,” John Taylor’s Original Pork Roll is what most New Jerseyans ask for by name.
-Made since 1856 it ia a main staple of diners, kitchens, Holiday tables, and boardwalks of the Garden State.
+Although several manufacturers make a generic product named “Pork Roll,” John Taylor’s Original Pork Roll is what most New Jerseyeans ask for by name.
+Made since 1856, it is a main staple of diners, kitchens, holiday tables, and boardwalks in the Garden State.

 The name debate seems to be between North Jersey locals calling it Taylor Ham, and South Jersey and Philadelphians calling it “Pork Roll.”

 Maybe Middletown, NJ is the dividing line?
 We hear from people all over the country telling us they never hear it called “pork roll” while just as many insist they’ve never heard of “Taylor Ham.”

 According to a sales representative at Taylor Provisions, people continue to use the two names interchangeably.
 We also asked him about Taystrips, or Tastystrips, he said they have not been manufactured for many years and have no plans at this time to do so in the future.

 Shop around the internet for the lowest prices on Taylor Ham, pork roll AND shipping.
 Watch out for those sites that appear to charge less but make their profits on shipping.
 JerseyPorkRoll.com will charge you only what it costs to arrive at your door without adding handling charges.